krysiajanik/homepage-webpack/readme.md

 # Krysia Janik - homepage

-One on very first webpack projects, created as part of course "WTF: Co Ten Frontend"
+One of the very first webpack projects, created as part of the course "WTF: Co Ten Frontend"

 ## How to access?